zerocurrencycoin/Zero/TEST.md

 - Zeronode/masternode system lacks any test coverage
 - Recent threading and calculation issues have been resolved

 **Recommendation**: Immediate development of a comprehensive zeronode test suite is essential to ensure the reliability and security of Zero's unique features.
-The existing test infrastructure provides an excellent foundation for expanding coverage to include masternode functionality.
+The existing test infrastructure provides a good foundation for expanding coverage to include masternode functionality.

 **Overall Assessment**: While the project shows strong technical foundations, critical gaps in testing Zero-specific features must be addressed to ensure production readiness of the masternode system.